SpecDD

 A behavioral example written in a Gherkin-like style.

-Scenarios define behavior that should be implemented and tested when relevant.
+Scenarios define behavior that should be satisfied and checked when relevant.

 Example